Celebrating the men of our community who embody courage, generosity, and empowerment.

 Available on Buzzsprout and major platforms including Apple Podcasts and Spotify.

-đș Watch the video version on YouTube:
+đș Watch the video version on YouTube

 This initiative is proudly funded by Movember through a Health Equity grant awarded to Drs.
 Gabriela Ilie and Rob Rutledge and delivered in partnership with the Prostate Cancer â Patient Empowerment Program (PC-PEPâą) at Dalhousie University.